ceramicnetwork/specs/doctypes/tile.md

 }
 ```

-### Privacy tile
+### Privacy Policy

-A **Privacy tile** allows the user to specify their database instances in a specific *collection* and set special access control rights for these databases.
-In it the *source* of the data, i.e. the **Service tile** that provides a hosting service, is set which contains the information about where data is backed up.
+A **Privacy Policy tile** allows the user to specify their database instances in a specific *collection* and set special access control rights for these databases.
+In it the *source* of the data, i.e. the **Service Policy tile** that provides a hosting service, is set which contains the information about where data is backed up.
 A user can of course set multiple *sources* for a given *collection* for redundant backups, or even change where data is being hosted.

-If the user wants to remove some database this can also be done in the **Privacy tile** which contains the history of all databases that have been created and removed.
+If the user wants to remove some database this can also be done in the **Privacy Policy tile** which contains the history of all databases that have been created and removed.

 **Example:**